beejjorgensen/bgc/src/bgc_part_5200_man_ctype.md

 undefined behavior.
 So you can forget about passing in your UTF-8 multibyte characters.

+You can portably avoid this undefined behavior by casting the arguments to these functions to `(unsigned char)`.
+This is irksome and ugly, admittedly.
+The values in the [basic character set]{#src-exec-charset}
+are all safe to use since they're positive values that fit into an `unsigned char`.

 Also, the behavior of these functions varies based on locale.

 In many of the pages in this section, I give some examples.
 These are